DataIntellectTech/TorQ/docs/Processes.md

 used for monitoring tools to alert users.

-The Data Quality System consists of four processes: the Data Quality Checker(DQC) and the Data Quality Engine(DQE), as well as a Database process for each(DQCDB and DQEDB).
+The Data Quality System consists of four processes: the Data Quality Checker(DQC) and the Data Quality Engine(DQE), as well as a Database process for each (DQCDB and DQEDB).
-The processes are explained in detail below.
+These processes are explained in detail below.

 Data Quality Checker (DQC)
 -------

 The Data Quality Checker process runs checks on other TorQ processes to check the quality of data in the system.
-The Checker runs periodic checks on specific processes.
 The specific parameters of the checks that are being run can be configured in `config/dqcconfig.csv`.
-Configuration from `dqcconfig.csv` are loaded to `configtable` in `dqe` namespace, and the checks are then run based on the parameters.
-The results of the checks are then saved to the results table in `dqe` namespace.
-The results table that contains all check results would periodically be saved to Data Quality Checker Database (DQCDB) intraday.
+Configuration from `dqcconfig.csv` is then  loaded to `configtable` in the `dqe` namespace, and the checks are then run based on the parameters.
+The results of the checks are saved to the results table in the `dqe` namespace.
+The results table that contains all check results will periodically be saved to the DQCDB intraday.
 The configuration of the checks will also be periodically saved to the DQCDB throughout the day.

 Example of `configtable` is shown below: